itaobong/chatDF/README.md

 3. Install the required dependencies:
    `pip install -r requirements.txt

+4. Visit   ```shell https://platform.openai.com/``` to get your API key

-4. Create a `.env` file in the project directory and set the required environment variables:
+5. Create a `.env` file in the project directory and set the required environment variables:
    `OPENAI_API_KEY=<your_openai_api_key>`

 ## **Usage**